Punalur: Closure

+Revival

+Following its closure, several attempts were made to revive the company.
+The Government of Kerala subsequently provided assistance and concessions as part of efforts to revive the closed industrial unit.
+After a prolonged period of inactivity, production at the Punalur Paper Mills resumed in September 2015 following the settlement of certain liabilities and worker-related dues.

+The history of the mill is closely associated with the development of Punalur as an industrial town.
+The Kerala Government describes Punalur as an early centre of industrial activity, with the paper industry, timber-related industries and later plywood manufacturing contributing to the town's economic development.

 Politics

 Punalur Assembly constituency is part of the Kollam (Lok Sabha constituency) and Punalur Assembly constituency.

 K. Pushpaletha is the sitting Chairperson of Punalur Municipality.
 P. S. Supal of Communist Party of India is the MLA of Punalur assembly constituency and N. K. Premachandran is MP of Kollam (Lok Sabha constituency).

 The assembly constituency is continuously won by Communist Party of India since 1991.
 Punalur Municipality is currently ruled by Left Democratic Front.